Skip to main content

 🌍

 Fun Fact!
-Many idioms come from old jobs, sports, or traditions, which is why their literal meanings can sound strange today.
+Many idioms come from old jobs, sports, or traditions, which is why their literal meanings can sound strange today, even though native speakers understand them quickly in context.